influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withTty(tty)
 ```

-Whether this container should allocate a TTY for itself, also requires 'stdin' to be true.
-Default is false.
+"Whether this container should allocate a TTY for itself, also requires 'stdin' to be true.
+Default is false."

 ### fn spec.template.container.withVolumeDevices